DogeTheBeast/College_notes/PHY170/Vectors.md

 ${F_{Rx} = \sum{F_x}}$
 ${F_{Ry} = \sum{F_y}}$

- The resultant is the sum of the
+ The resultant is the sum of the all the components of all the vectors acting at one point.